If a person does not enroll in Medicare Part B (out-patient care and doctor visits) when first

 group health plan insurance based on current employment ends, whichever

-Examples of the Medicare Part B late-enrollment penalty from Medicare:
+Examples of the Medicare Part B late-enrollment penalty provided by Medicare

 sign up for Medicare Part B until the General Enrollment Period in March 2012.

 Your Part B premium penalty is 20%.
 (While you waited a total of 30

 months to sign up, this included only 2 full 12-month periods.)
 You’ll

 have to pay this 20% penalty for as long as you have Medicare Part B coverage."

 (Previously found at: https://www.medicare.gov/ your-medicare-costs/ part-b-costs/penalty/ part-b-late-enrollment-penalty.html)2019 Example:

 "Your Initial Enrollment Period ended December 2016.
 You waited to sign up for Part B until March 2019 during the General Enrollment Period.
 Your coverage starts July 1, 2019.
 Your Part B premium penalty is 20%, and you’ll have to pay this penalty for as long as you have Part B. (Even though you weren't covered a total of 27 months, this included only 2 full 12-month periods.)"

 (see: https://www.medicare.gov/ your-medicare-costs/ part-b-costs/ part-b-late-enrollment-penalty)

 A person can enroll in Medicare Part B during their 7-month Initial